 Noise at about 140 dB causes physical pain for most people, though it can be painful at lower levels for some.

-Though you can download smartphone apps to measure noise levels, there are easier and faster ways to tell if the noises you are hearing are potentially damaging:
+You can download smartphone apps to measure noise levels.
+There are also easier and faster ways to tell if the noises you are hearing are damaging.

 - Does the noise hurt your ears?

 - Do you have ringing (tinnitus) in your ears or muffled hearing after the noise?
 (Pain or ringing may not occur until your hearing is already damaged.)

 - Do you have to raise your voice to talk to others?

 - Are you able to hear what people nearby are saying?

 The decibel level isn’t the only factor to measure.
 You must also consider the length of time exposed to noise.
 Hearing damage can occur with any noise over 85 dB.
 But, the longer the noise exposure, the higher the risk and the amount of damage increases.

 Any noise measuring under 85 dB does not need ear protection.
 But how long can you listen above that level?
 Your hearing is likely safe if you’re exposed to 85 dB for less than eight hours a day.
 This is according to Action on Hearing Loss.
 Hearing damage can occur in as little as 15 minutes at 100 dB, and even sooner at higher levels.

 Now that you know what “too loud” is, you’ll know what to avoid when you can.
 If you have to yell for your friend to hear you, it’s a good time to move somewhere quieter.